 Mr. Villano's employment agreement provides that we may terminate his employment at any time with or without cause.
 It also provides that his employment will terminate upon his death or disability.
 If we terminate his employment for cause, we are only liable for his base salary and benefits through the date of termination.
 In addition, he will not forfeit any rights to payments, options or benefits that have vested or have been earned or to which he is entitled as of the date of termination.
-If we terminate his employment without cause or the agreement terminates due to Mr. Villano's death or disability or if Mr. Villano terminates his employment for "Good Reason" (as defined in the employment agreement), he is also entitled to receive: (i) a lump sum payment equal to 48 times his monthly salary on the date of termination; (ii) any deferred compensation or accrued vacation pay; (iii) continuation for a 12-month period after termination and any other compensation or benefits to which he would have been entitled had he not been wrongfully terminated.
+If we terminate his employment without cause or the agreement terminates due to Mr. Villano's death or disability or if Mr. Villano terminates his employment for "Good Reason" (as defined in the employment agreement), he is also entitled to receive: (i) a lump sum payment equal to 48 times his monthly salary on the date of termination; (ii) any deferred compensation or accrued vacation pay; (iii) continuation for a 12-month period after termination of health and welfare and long-term disability benefits; and (iv) a pro rata share of any incentive compensation and any other compensation or benefits to which he would have been entitled had he not been wrongfully terminated.